 If someone is brought out of a meditative moment or otherwise interrupted, let’s get that in interiority instead of the simple description.
-For example:

 Should I get the light-up pumpkins, or the little spiders?
 Gosh, Target is tough.
 Too much good stuff, but I can’t get it all.
 I wish I had more of a decorator’s eye.
 Maybe these sconces shaped like witch hats will redeem me.
 I’ve never done anything Pinterest-worthy in my life.
 How about this cauldron bowl for all the–

 My husband looks at me like it’s not his first time trying to get my attention.
 “I think we have enough Halloween stuff.”